Meaning of Perpetuity

 Present Value of Perpetuity = C/r

-Let us suppose that a company ABC Inc. comes up with an investment proposal in which an investor has to invest $1000 in lump-sum.
+Let us suppose that a company ABC Inc. comes up with an investment proposal in which an investor has to invest $1000 in a lump sum.

 Assume that the company promises to pay him an amount of $30 at the end of every year indefinitely.
 Also, the average rate of return that an investor expects from his investments is 5%.

 We have to find out if the above investment proposal is worth investing in or not.
 For this, we will calculate its present value.

 PV = $30/ 5%

 The Present Value comes out to be $600, which is much lesser than the asking price of $1000 of the company.
 Therefore, an investor should avoid investing in this scheme.